007ba/jQuery-plugins/README.md

 A collection of small plugins that work with jQuery 1.7+.

-**PLEASE NOTE: jCountdown - jQuery Countdown Plugin (Moved to https://github.com/tomgrohl/jCountdown)**
+**PLEASE NOTE: jCountdown - jQuery Countdown Plugin (Has been moved to https://github.com/tomgrohl/jCountdown)**

 Current Plugins: